amandoabreu/amandoabreu.github.io/_posts/2022-02-12-fixed-error-or-ccseh-26.md

 This error happens because your bank forces 2-factor authentication (2FA) to make payments and for other requests.

-In the case of switching cards on google workspace, it seems like the first time you add a card to google workspace, it uses 2FA, but when you add a new card, it skips that step for some reasons.
+In the case of switching cards on google workspace, it seems like the first time you add a card to google workspace, it uses 2FA, but when you add a new card, it skips that step for some reason.

-Long sotry short, google isn’t following your bank’s requirements. **This is google’s fault.**
+Long story short, google isn’t following your bank’s requirements. **This is google’s fault.**

 Even if you contact your bank and ask why it's happening, you won't resolve it, because the bank is doing everything right.